 It might not be a frequent responsibility, but one of the most important things you can do to keep the environment safe is to dispose of your computers and electronics in a responsible manner.
 Many people just simply throw their old laptops and computer parts into a trash bin and never think about them again, except they need to know that many of the metals and materials contained in those components are hard to produce and dangerous to the environment.

-Luckily, there are many different organizations and companies out there that would be happy to take care of your old computer components for you, as they feel that they have a moral obligation to do so (as well as a profit potential).
+Luckily, there are many different organizations and companies out there that would be happy to take care of your old computer components for you.
+One such company is All Green computer recycling.
 You could very well have passed by methods and instructions on all of this while focusing on other green efforts.
 Don’t worry about the past, as there are always ways to learn how to make your planet a better place right now.

 Here are some things that you should know when trying to dispose of your computer in the most eco-friendly way possible:

 Know of the Dangers of E-Waste

 Pound for pound, your computer is one of the worst things you can put in a landfill.
 Most computers are built using some heavy elements, such as lead and mercury, which are harmful to the environment.
 As of several years ago, e-waste in landfills was responsible for the majority of all toxic waste, despite being only a tiny fraction of the waste in those same landfills.
 It is potent and dangerous, and you need to know this so you can take action and inform others around you as to the threat.